-All other courses, including TVET courses, Board and Content Endorsed Courses e.g. Ceramics, Sport Lifestyle and Recreation, are excluded from contributing to the calculation of the ATAR.
+All other courses, including most TVET courses, Board and Content Endorsed Courses e.g. Ceramics, Sport Lifestyle and Recreation and Exploring Early Childhood are excluded from contributing to the calculation of the ATAR.

 (For more detailed information on the ATAR refer to current Universities Admissions Centre (UAC) website: www.uac.edu.au)